mazedigital/oauth/README.md

 2. Enable the extension by selecting `OAuth` in the list and choose `Enable` from the with-selected menu, then click Apply.
 3. For Any oAuth that you intend to use add in the Application Code and Secret; and if required you can also add a scope
 4. If you would like oAuth to be used as a main-login select an oAuth Provided to be used as main - this will output an event showing if the user is logged in.

+Note: If you are using the Member's extension, you do not need to set the `main-login` above but users will be automatically linked to a logged in member or a new entry is created for that user.
+In case of different oauth accounts with the same email address, they will also be linked.

 ## Usage